berylliumsec/nebula_watcher/README.md

 pip install nebula-watcher
 ```

-To run nebula simply enter:
+To run nebula-watcher simply enter:

 ```bash
 nebula-watcher
 ```
+Note that your plain-text nmap results should be in the a directory called results.
+The output diagram will be written into the current working directory.
 ## Options:

 --results_dir : Specify the directory containing NMAP scan results.
 (Default: ./results)